ryanlrappa/film-profit-prediction/README.md

 ---------------
 ### **Files:**

 - **data:** CSVs used in the jupyter notebooks (except for the raw data, which was too large to upload)

 - **notebooks:**
-                - `1_API_exploration.ipynb`: exploring how TheMovieDB API works with the tmdbsimple API wrapper
+                - `1_API_exploration.ipynb`: Testing TheMovieDB API and tmdbsimple API wrapper.
-                - `2_data_collection.ipynb`: drafts of funtions later run in python scripts on an EC2 w/ tmux to collect full raw data
+                - `2_data_collection.ipynb`: Draft funtions later run as scripts on EC2 w/ tmux to collect raw data.
-                - `3_draft_data_cleaning.ipynb`: drafts of functions/workflow to clean the data and engineer new features
+                - `3_draft_data_cleaning.ipynb`: Draft functions/workflow to clean the data and engineer new features.
-                - `4_full_data_cleaning.ipynb`: final functions/workflow used to clean and feature engineer the full data
+                - `4_full_data_cleaning.ipynb`: Functions, etc used to clean full data and feature engineer.
-                - `5_EDA.ipynb`: visualizations and other notes on patterns/relationships in the data
+                - `5_EDA.ipynb`: Visualizations of and notes on patterns in the data.
-                - `6_modeling.ipynb`: trying different models to see which predicts best, including visualizations of confusion matrices and ROC curves, and parameter tuning for gradient boosting model (also has notes on my approach from a business perspective)
+                - `6_modeling.ipynb`: Playing w/ different models and parameters.
+                - `7_modeling2.ipynb`: Lasso plots, etc for robust coefficients + fine-tuning XGBoost.

-- **models:** jupyter notebook (draft) and python file (final) scripts that can be used on EC2 to run GridSearchCV on gradient boosting model, and pickled final model (.pkl file)
+- **models:** Draft scripts to be used on EC2 to GridSearchCV gradient boost model.
+Pickled final model (.pkl file) to be included.

-- **presentation_vX.pdf:** slide deck presenting/summarizing the project -- check it out!
+- **presentation_vX.pdf:** Slides summarizing main findings and results -- **check this out!**

 - **src** (transition from notebooks to polished scripts in progress):

 ```
 ├── src                <- Source code for use in this project.
 │   │
 │   ├── data           <- Scripts to download or generate data
-│   │   └── collect_raw_data.py
+│   │   └── collect_raw.py
 │   │
 │   ├── features       <- Scripts to turn raw data into features for modeling
 │   │   └── build_features.py